Communication protocol: Software layering

 The software supporting protocols has a layered organization and its relationship with protocol layering is shown in figure 5.

 To send a message on system A, the top-layer software module interacts with the module directly below it and hands over the message to be encapsulated.
 The lower module fills in the header data in accordance with the protocol it implements and interacts with the bottom module which sends the message over the communications channel to the bottom module of system B. On the receiving system B the reverse happens, so ultimately the message gets delivered in its original form to the top module of system B.

 Program translation is divided into subproblems.
 As a result, the translation software is layered as well, allowing the software layers to be designed independently.
 The same approach can be seen in the TCP/IP layering.

 The modules below the application layer are generally considered part of the operating system.
 Passing data between these modules is much less expensive than passing data between an application program and the transport layer.
 The boundary between the application layer and the transport layer is called the operating system boundary.

 Strict layering

 Strictly adhering to a layered model, a practice known as strict layering, is not always the best approach to networking.
 Strict layering can have a negative impact on the performance of an implementation.

-While the use of protocol layering is today ubiquitous across the field of computer networking, it has been historically criticized by many researchers as abstracting the protocol stack in this way may cause a higher layer to duplicate the functionality of a lower layer, a prime example being error recovery on both a per-link basis and an end-to-end basis.
+Although the use of protocol layering is today ubiquitous across the field of computer networking, it has been historically criticized by many researchers as abstracting the protocol stack in this way may cause a higher layer to duplicate the functionality of a lower layer, a prime example being error recovery on both a per-link basis and an end-to-end basis.